When you get near the end of your project, there’s one big milestone: Project Handover. In a sense, this is where your work comes to fruition.

 And, flowing naturally from this, is the need for Configuration Management, based on any changes made by the follow-on actions.

-Perhaps the most important thing is benefits realization.
-It is largely the responsibility of the operational owners to realize the benefits of the products, service, processes, or assets that the project team delivered to them.
+Perhaps the most important thing is the benefits realization.
+It is largely the responsibility of the operational owners to realize the benefits of the products, services, processes, or assets that the project team delivered to them.

-There are a whole load of things that you need to do to close down your project.
-And they al start once you have completed your project handover.
+There is a whole load of things that you need to do to close down your project.
+And they all start once you have completed your project handover.

 But they form a big topic.
 So I shall refer you to my article, ‘Project Closure: Your Complete Guide to How to Close-down Your Project’.
 It’s your obvious next step!